Grandma’s Molasses Crinkle Cookies

 - Preheat the oven to 375F.
 Place parchment paper on a baking sheet or spray baking sheet with non-stick cooking spray.

-- In a large bowl, mix together the butter, brown sugar, egg, and molasses.3/4 cup butter, softened, 1 cup brown sugar,, 1 egg, 1/4 cup molasses
+- In a large bowl, mix together the butter, brown sugar, egg, and molasses.3/4 cup butter, softened, 1 cup brown sugar, packed tightly, 1 egg, 1/4 cup molasses

 - In a medium-sized bowl, mix together the dry ingredients.2 1/4 cups flour, 2 teaspoons baking soda, 1 teaspoon ginger powder, 1 teaspoon cinnamon, 1/2 teaspoon cloves, 1/4 teaspoon salt

 - Add the dry ingredients to the wet ingredients and stir until combined.
-No need to overmix.
-Chill the dough for 1-2 hours.
+Chill the dough for at least 2 hours in the fridge or up to 24 hours (see notes).

 - Pour 1/4 cup white sugar into a small bowl.
 Using a 1 1/2" cookie dough scoop, roll the dough into balls.
-You will need to roll them between you palms to get them perfectly round.1/4 cup white sugar
+Roll them between your palms to get them perfectly round.1/4 cup white sugar

-- Dip the tops of the dough balls in the small bowl of white sugar.
-Place balls, sugar side up, on baking sheet.
-Sprinkle the sugar top of each dough ball with 2-3 drops of water with either your fingers or a baking eye dropper.
+- Dip the tops of the dough balls in the white sugar.
+Place the balls, sugar side up, on the prepared baking sheet.
+Sprinkle the sugared top of each dough ball with 1-2 drops of water with either your fingers or a baking eye dropper.

-- Bake for 10-12 minutes (ours are perfect at 11 minutes) or just until cookies are set, but not hard to the touch.
-They will seem under baked but will firm up while cooling.
+- Bake for 10-12 minutes (ours are perfect at 11 minutes) or just until the cookies are set and crinkled on top.
+They will seem under baked but the cookies will firm up while cooling.

-- Remove the cookies from the baking sheet after 5-10 minutes and place on a cooking rack.
-Store in an airtight container on the countertop for 5-7 days or freeze for months.
+- Remove the cookies from the baking sheet after 10 minutes and place on a cooking rack.
+Store in an airtight container on the countertop for up to 7 days.

 I absolutely love the nostalgia these cookies bring!
 Grandma’s recipe sounds so warm and comforting.
 I can’t wait to try them this weekend—perfect for the chilly weather!
 Thank you for sharing such a delicious memory!